 What can you do if a moving company or courier loses or damages your possessions, or they are late?
-We explain your rights under the Carriage of Goods Act and the Consumer Guarantees Act.
+We explain your rights under the Contract and Commercial Law Act and the Consumer Guarantees Act.

-If you hire a company to move furniture, send a parcel by courier or check in your luggage with an airline, you're covered by the Carriage of Goods Act 1979.
+If you hire a company to move furniture, send a parcel by courier or check in your luggage with an airline, you're covered by the Contract and Commercial Law Act 2017.
 The Act gives you certain rights to compensation for loss or damage, though any contract you sign might limit those rights.

 If you have a written contract, signed by you, it should specify the type of liability arrangement - either "limited carrier's risk", or one of these 3 options:

 There is an exception for intentional damage.
 If the carrier or an employee intentionally damage or harm your goods, they're liable for the full cost no matter what type of contract you have.

 There is also an exception for mail.
 Letters are covered by the Postal Services Act 1998, and there is no right to compensation if they are lost or damaged, or arrive late.

 Under the Contract and Commercial Law Act, you have 30 days to make a claim.
 However, the carrier's contract may specify a different period - in some cases just a few days.
 The carrier is free to do this, so it pays to check when you sign the contract.

 If you can't resolve the problem with the carrier, you may be able to take a claim to the Disputes Tribunal.